yammei/yammei.github.io/README.md

 gcloud run deploy
 ```

-Notes: Server to be deployed in any us-west location.
+Notes: Server to be deployed in any us-west location. <br>

+[June 24, 2024] Update:
+Tailwind <b>sucks</b>.
+It's better to just use your own pre-defined styles.
+I don't know why nano-syntaxed CSS won't take dynamic values.
+I will die on this hill!!